 NECPACHA INDIANS.
 The Necpacha (Nacpacha) Indians are known only from records at San Antonio de Valero Mission in San Antonio.
 J. R. Swanton listed them as Coahuiltecan, but this identification seems to have been based on similarity of the name to the names of other Coahuiltecan bands, such as Pachal and Pachalaque.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "NECPACHA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmn21.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "NECPACHA INDIANS," accessed June 02, 2020, http://www.tshaonline.org/handbook/online/articles/bmn21.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.